smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifDatabase/DataLoaderData/DataLoading.md

 # Limitations

-Limitations in the current RIF
+Limitations in the current RIF:

+* Health and geographic data must be stored in the *rif_data* schema.
+SQL Server does not have the concepts of either a search path or synonyms so the schema name has been hard coded.
+Postgres can use the schema search path however the middleware has not been tested to use other schemas for the data;
 * No support for covariates embedded in numerator or denominator data.
 Data must be extracted into a separate covariate table.
 Covariates must be merged into a single table and disaggregated (if required) by year.
-It is not planned to remove these restrictions which were in the previous RIF.
+It is not planned to remove these restrictions which were in the previous RIF;
 * Covariates must be quantilised.
 Support for continuous variable covariates (i.e. on the fly quantilisation) may be added in future releases.
 * Denominator data is always used in indirect standardisation.
 There is no support currently in the RIF for direct standardisation using standard populations.
 This was supported in previous versions of the RIF and will be put